Vote!

 - The League of Minority Voters is a good resource for practical, progressive guidance.
 They do not maintain chapters in every state.

-- The Progressive Voters Guide can identify hidden regressives in blue states. (e.g. Federalist Society vetted judges.)
+- The Progressive Voters Guide can help identify hidden regressives in blue states. (e.g. Federalist Society vetted judges.)
 They do not have guides in every area, and will not align with every voter.